need4swede/wiki-go/data/documents/playback/trident-player/troubleshooting/document.md

 ### Audio Out of Sync

-**This is normal at the start** - Give it 1-2 seconds for sync to calibrate.
+**This is normal at the start.** Sync calibration takes 1-2 seconds.

 **If it persists:**
 - Try seeking to reset the sync